-The NINDS is seeking three Health Scientist Administrators (Program Directors) in the Neural Environment Cluster.
-All individuals will manage/co-manage a portfolio of research grants, cooperative agreements and/or contractors to support this area of neuroscience research.
+The National Institute of Neurological Disorders and Stroke (NINDS) is seeking two Health Scientist Administrators (Program Directors) in the Neural Environment Cluster.
+Both individuals will manage/co-manage a portfolio of research grants, cooperative agreements and/or contractors to support this area of neuroscience research.
 Individuals will oversee extramural activities in either:

 - Brain tumors and blood-brain barrier mechanisms.
 The successful candidate will work with program staff to strengthen programs in the basic, translational and clinical research of brain tumor and cerebrovascular biology, neurovascular unit, blood brain barrier and CNS drug delivery in health and disease.

 - HIV-associated neurological disorders, infectious diseases of the nervous system, neurovirology, and Creutzfeldt-Jacob Disease and other transmissible spongiform encephalopathies; neurological sequelae of SARS-CoV-2.
 The successful candidate will work with program staff to strengthen programs in the basic, translational and clinical research of neuroinfectious diseases.

 The NINDS is a leading supporter of biomedical research on disorders of the brain and the nervous system at the National Institutes of Health (NIH).
 NINDS provides funding and resources for basic, translational and clinical research through various funding opportunities within the three Divisions of Neuroscience, Clinical Research and Translational Research.